hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ## Instance Store vs. EBS

-- Some Amazon EC2 instance types come with a form of directly attached, block-device storage known as the **instance store**.
+- Some Amazon EC2 instance types come with a form of directly physically attached, block-device storage known as the **instance store**.
   The **instance store** is ideal for temporary storage, because the data stored in instance store volumes is not persistent through